 This bottom line focuses on the interior and exterior dimensions of the planet.
 It includes 5 capitals: Manufactured Capital, Financial Capital, and Natural Capital for the exterior aspects of social and natural systems (and is associated with High Impact) and Cultural Capital and Social Capital for the interior aspects of social and natural systems (and is associated with Wide Impact).
 These five capitals capture the various forms of value associated with supporting the planet and humanity as a whole: resource use and relational dimensions.

 This bottom line focuses on the interior dimensions of People and the Planet.
 It includes 5 capitals: Cultural Capital and Social Capital for the interior aspects of social and natural systems (and is associated with Wide Impact) and Knowledge Capital, Psychological Capital, and Spiritual Capital for the interior aspects of individuals (and is associated with Deep Impact).
 These five capitals capture the various forms of value associated with individuals and collectives cultivating purpose.

 Together these 4 bottom lines combine to form the MetaImpact Framework.

 4 Types of Impact + 10 Types of Capital + 4 Bottom Lines =

 a Wisdom Economy

-Join us for a 10 week Online Master Class where we will explore current trends in the New Economy and how to design wisdom economies (i.e., whole-person/whole-system economies) using the MetaCapital Framework.
+Join us in Iceland in April for our 5-day MetaImpact Seminar where we will explore current trends in the New Economy and how to design wisdom economies (i.e., whole-person/whole-system economies) using the MetaImpact Framework.